maddox/magick-installer/README.md

 or

-Download and run this simple script and watch your ImageMagick support go from 0 to 1 without MacPorts.
+Download and run this simple script from your home directory (~) and watch your ImageMagick support go from 0 to 1 without MacPorts.

 ## Verified Platforms

 * Mac OS X 10.7
 * Mac OS X 10.6
+* Mac OS X 10.8.2

 ## Support